sarvex/magisk-files/note.md

 - [General] Support Bluestacks, needs [app_process wrapper](https://github.com/HuskyDG/app_process_wrapper/releases) to run Zygisk, overwise it will be bootloop
 - [Module] Live patch `sepolicy.rule` if it is not found in `sepolicy.rules` directory

-### About Canary and Debug?
+### Magisk upstream

-- They are built from the same source code
+- Sync upstream source code to d740bbe0
-- Debug has more detailed logs than Canary

 ## Magisk (831a398b) (25206)